Frugal Vacation Planning Tips for Families: 10 Budget-Friendly Strategies to Create Lasting Memories Without Breaking the Bank

 Don’t overlook travel agents – they can sometimes find deals we can’t.
 I’ve had agents beat my best online prices by bundling flights, hotels, and car rentals.

-For our Disney trip, an agent found a package $500 cheaper than I could piece together myself.
+An agent found a $500 package for our Disney trip cheaper than I could have put together.
 It included park tickets and a hotel shuttle.

 I always ask about price matching and cancellation policies.
 Some agents offer extra perks like free upgrades or dining credits.
 It’s worth getting quotes from a few different agencies to compare.